cvipdnn/semantic_segmentation/README.md

 python unet_semantic_seg_train.py

 ### Training Stats
-The training set is train2017 and the validation set is val2017.
-The pretained model under model is getting 96.2% accuracy for training set.
+The training set is coco/train2017 and the validation set is coco/val2017.
+The pretained model under model is getting 96.22% accuracy for training set and 92.54% accuracy for validation set.

 ### Inference
 python unet_semantic_seg_inference.py